 Ancient literature from the Greeks and the Mediterranean suggests that people had knowledge about the rods of amber when rubbed to cat fur, attracted small pieces of paper.
 Long before the concept of electricity and electrical circuit existed, people were aware of the shocks due to an electric eel.
+Now as we know, electricity is one of the most convenient ways of the transfer of energy.
+But electronic circuit components are the physical entity in an electronic system.

-But now as we know, electricity is one of the most convenient ways of the transfer of energy.
-It has been adapted for huge and growing number of uses in our everyday life.
-Be it to power our devices such as bulbs, fans, air conditioners, electric irons, washing machines or charging our batteries, mobile phones etc. We cannot imagine our lives without it.
+Electricity has been adapted for a huge and growing number of uses in our everyday life.
+Be it to power our devices such as bulbs, fans, air conditioners, electric irons, washing machines, or charging our batteries, mobile phones, etc. We cannot imagine our lives without them.
 But ever wondered how pressing a switch makes the light bulb slow.
 Why does the torch stop working when used for too long?
-In order to understand these, we need to take a closer look at the concept of electricity with a basic electric circuits.
+In order to understand these, we need to take a closer look at the concept of electricity with a basic electric circuit.

-Just by looking at the diagram we cannot understand the working of the circuit, as the components are still new to us.
+Just by looking at the diagram, we cannot understand the working of the circuit, as the components are still new to us.
 Let us find out what these symbols stand for.

 When we insert the battery into our devices matching these signs, we complete a circuit and that is how the circuit gets its power.
-Once the reserve of excess electron inside the cells is over, the delivery of energy stops and the circuit breaks.
+Once the reserve of an excess electron inside the cells is over, the delivery of energy stops, and the circuit breaks.
 Thus, the device connected to the circuit, such as a bulb, stops working.
-Batteries come in various shapes and sizes, starting from the miniature batteries used in hearing aids and watches, torch and mobile batteries to lead acid batteries used in cars and to power inverters.
+Batteries come in various shapes and sizes, starting from the miniature batteries used in hearing aids and watches, torch, and mobile batteries to lead-acid batteries used in cars and to power inverters.

-Light bulb is a device that produces light from electricity.
+A light bulb is a device that produces light from electricity.
 Light bulbs turn the electricity to light by sending current through a thin wire called filament.
 The filament is usually made of tungsten, a material that emits light when electricity is passed through it.
 The emission of light is due to the high resistance offered by the material tungsten, which we will learn in higher classes.

 We see here, electrical wires are connecting a light bulb to a battery with a switch in between them.
 Here as the switch is closed, the circuit gets completed, the electrons start to flow and deliver energy from the battery to the light bulb, thus making it glow.